 Croft (1991: 9) calls this synchronic variable stage “the most important step in support of our hypothesis” and it certainly seems to generate the most interesting questions.
 Here, the negative existential predicator begins to be used for ordinary verbal negation.
 The negative existential may compete with the verbal negator, sometimes being used instead of it.

 Hdi, a Central Chadic language, is probably the best example of this stage.
-Here, verbal negation is typically marked by á … wà/wù as in (22).
+Here, verbal negation is typically marked by á … wà/wù as in (7a).
 The forms wà and wù are free variants though some speakers show preference for one or the other.
-The affirmative existential is màmú (sometimes reduced to màá) and cannot occur with the verbal negator as in (23).
-In order to negate existence, the form xàɗú ‘lack’ is used with a single negative marker at the end of the clause, as in (24).
+The affirmative existential is màmú (sometimes reduced to màá) and cannot occur with the verbal negator, as in (7b).
+In order to negate existence, the form xàɗú ‘lack’ is used with a single negative marker at the end of the clause, as in (7c).

+Additionally, there is evidence that xàɗú is coming to replace the first verbal negator, not just in existential utterances, but in verbal utterances as well.
+Frajzyngier and Shay (2002) note that xàɗ codes negative subjunctive in imperfective as well as negative imperfective in the indicative mood as in (7d).
+These authors also state that the xàɗ… wà frame codes “pragmatically dependent negative clauses” such as negative relative clauses, negative conditional protases, and negative conditional and temporal apodoses (p.
+463), as in (7e).

+(7) Hdi

-(22) ɗvà ‘á xdí-xà tá l’école wù, ká-’á
+ɗvà ‘á xdí-xà tá l’école wù, ká-’á

 like neg Hdi-pl obj school (Fr.) neg comp-3sg